AdobeDocs/commerce-frontend-core/src/pages/guide/caching.md

 -  In the [Admin](https://glossary.magento.com/magento-admin).
 Go to **System** > **Tools** > **Cache Management** and click **Flush [Static Files](https://glossary.magento.com/static-files) Cache**.

     {:.bs-callout-info}
    This option is only available in `developer` mode.
 Refer to the [static view files overview](https://devdocs.magento.com/guides/v2.4/config-guide/cli/config-cli-subcommands-static-view.html#config-cli-static-overview) for more information.
-For more details about the Magento modes, see [Magento Modes](https://devdocs.magento.com/guides/v2.4/config-guide/cli/config-cli-subcommands-mode.html)
+For more details about the application modes, see [application modes](https://devdocs.magento.com/guides/v2.4/config-guide/cli/config-cli-subcommands-mode.html)

 -  Manually by clearing the `pub/static` and `var/view_preprocessed` directories and subdirectories _except_ for `pub/static/.htaccess`.